 Figure X shows a DDR4 Registered DIMM containing DRAM components labeled by designators U1, U2, U4, U5 (front side) and U7-U11 (back side, not seen) and a Register component labeled by designator U3.

-Also shown is pre-register Net A07 connecting from an EMD Pin to a Designator Pin of designator U3 and post-register net BA07 connecting from a Designator Pin of designator U3 to Designator Pins of designators U4, U5, U7, and U8 as well as termination resistor RN13 connecting to the VTT rail.
+Also shown is pre-register net A07 connecting from an EMD pin to a designator pin of designator U3 and post-register net BA07 connecting from a designator pin of designator U3 to designator pins of designators U4, U5, U7, and U8 as well as termination resistor RN13 connecting to the VTT rail.

 Figure X

 Figure Y (Example 1), a zoomed in area of Figure X, shows an example of an extended net.
-The extended net A07 can be modeled two ways:
+The extended net A07 can be modeled in two ways:

-One EMD Model defining only terminals for EMD Pin 211 and Designator Pin U3.W1.
-The EMD Model contains the complete signal path of net A07, the series resistor R123, and net A07r combined as part of the A07.iss electrical model A07_1) (Example 1)
+One EMD Model defining only terminals for EMD pin 211 and designator pin U3.W1.
+The EMD Model contains the complete signal path of net A07, the series resistor R123, and net A07r (referenced in the A07.iss file with the subcircuit named “A07_1”, as shown in Example 1).

-One EMD Model or multiple EMD Models contained with an EMD Set that include terminals for EMD Pin 211 and Designator Pin U3.W1 and two terminals for the pins of the series resistor.
-The resistor would be assigned a designator (R123) referencing an IBIS component.
-(Examples 2, 3) The connection between Net A07 and Net A07r through R123 might be determined automatically in some EDA tools or entered manually.
-Or Net A07 and Net A07r can be treated as two independent nets.
+One EMD Model or multiple EMD Models contained with an EMD Set that include terminals for EMD pin 211 and designator pin U3.W1 and two terminals for the pins of the series resistor.
+The resistor would be assigned a designator (R123) referencing an IBIS component (see Examples 2, 3).
+The connection between net A07 and net A07r through R123 might be determined automatically in some EDA tools or entered manually.
+Alternatively, net A07 and net A07r can be treated as two independent nets.

 Figure Y

 Figure Z (Examples 2, 3), a zoomed in area of Figure X, shows an example of an internal net.
-The post-register net BA07 connects from the register’s Designator Pin U3.B11 to the DDR4 DRAMs’ Designator Pins U4.M8, U5.M8, U7.M8, and U8.M8 as well as to one Designator Pin of the termination resistor RN13.
+The post-register net BA07 connects from the register’s designator pin U3.B11 to the DDR4 DRAMs’ designator pins U4.M8, U5.M8, U7.M8, and U8.M8 as well as to one designator pin of the termination resistor RN13.
 RN13 terminates the signal to the VTT rail.

 Figure Z